ffuf/ffuf/README.md

   _or_
 - `git clone https://github.com/ffuf/ffuf ; cd ffuf ; go get ; go build`

-Ffuf depends on Go 1.16 or greater.
+1. Ffuf depends on Go 1.18 or greater.
+2. A go build from a checkout shows `git-<date>-<commit>` rather than the tag.
+A local build isn't an official release even when you're sitting on a tag, and Go's embedded build info gives us the commit but not the tag name — so we surface the exact commit it was built from.
+The authoritative versioned binaries are the ones on the releases page.

 ## Example usage